Shipping Hazardous Materials

 in Detailed Guide on April 26, 2022

-Shipping hazmats is a complex and expensive task for this reason.
+Shipping hazmats is a complex and expensive task.
 In the US, shipping companies need to be certified according to the Department of Transportation (DOT).
-There are regulations related to other government agencies, such as Environmental Protection Agency (EPA) that also need to be considered.
+Regulations related to other government agencies, such as the Environmental Protection Agency (EPA), also need to be considered.

 What Is The Meaning Of HAZMAT?